akarpov89/DynamicComparer/README.md

 # DynamicComparer
-Library for the property-wise comparison of any objects in a runtime
+Library for the property-wise comparison of any objects in a runtime.

+Details in the article: http://habrahabr.ru/post/269699/ (in Russian)